IsabelleWielert/PhDThesisIW/README.md

 # PhDThesisIW

 This GutHub repository contains all the analysis programs that were utilised and developed during my (Isabelle Wielert) PhD projects.
 The programs have been written in MATLAB 2019 and are organised according to their functionality.
-In each new branch, several programs that were employed for data analysis are included.
+In each new branch, the programs that were employed for data analysis are included.
 A description is provided for every analysis.
 Additionally, instructions on how to process the data for analysis purposes are available.
 For image analysis, the bioformats_package.jar must be downloaded.

 Overview: